Watch This: Julia Roberts in 'Eat Pray Love' Final Official Trailer

 Did you know that this movie was both written and directed by Glee co-creator Ryan Murphy?
 You do now!
 Sony has debuted a third and final official trailer for Ryan Murphy's Eat Pray Love starring Julia Roberts, James Franco, Javier Bardem, Billy Crudup, Richard Jenkins and Viola Davis.
 Yes, I know it's a chick flick, but it looks really good, like I may actually go see this, just as a bit of cinematic entertainment.
 We featured the first trailer in March and a new international trailer a few weeks ago that were very similar to this one, but we get to spend more time with Jenkins and Bardem in this new one.
 I hope a few of you check this out!

-Watch the third and final trailer for Ryan Murphy's Eat Pray Love:
+Watch the third and final trailer for Ryan Murphy's Eat Pray Love from YouTube:

 A happily married woman (Julia Roberts) realizes her life needs to go in a different direction, and after a painful divorce, she takes off on a round-the-world journey.
 Based on the memoirs by Elizabeth Gilbert.